nsv-format/nsv/README.md

 ## Specification

-Never wrote a rigorous one, so bear with me or better yet suggest improvements.
+If you find any part of this ambiguous, please do not hesitate to suggest improvements.

 An NSV file has two parts with distinct processing rules
 1. Header, containing metadata
 2. Body, containing the data itself

-The header is *not optional* and ends at first `\n---\n` encountered in file.
+The header is *not optional* and ends at the first `---` line (exact match) encountered in file.
 <!-- One may recognise this as being heavily reminiscent of Markdown frontmatter, except for lacking opening horizontal rule. -->
 <!-- Since we're starting fresh, there's no requirement to be able to parse data that may not contain the header, and we'd want at least the version to be there for future compatibility. -->